 Individualized decisions regarding chemotherapy should be based on the expected response of the tumor (curability), the stage and extent of the disease (tumor bulk), the presence of metastases and the patients' comorbidities counterbalanced by the toxicity of the chemotherapy.
 The curability of various cancers in response to chemotherapy is listed in Table 4.
-(11, 200) Patients with metastatic solid tumors generally have incurable disease.
+(11, 221) Patients with metastatic solid tumors generally have incurable disease.
 The sites of metastases of common tumors are listed in Table 8.
 Patients with local disease may be cured with surgery (see Table 9).
 (11) The standard full chemotherapy protocol is suggested in patients with "chemotherapy curable tumors" and treatment should be initiated as soon as possible.
-The curability of the cancer stem cells of these tumors.
-(200, 1162, 1163) Repurposed drugs and metabolic therapy should be strongly considered in all cancer types (curability), adapted to the patients' individual preferences (see Figure 12).
+The curability of "chemotherapy curable malignancies" may be related to the natural apoptotic sensitivity of the CSCs of these tumors.
+(221, 1418, 1419) Repurposed drugs and metabolic therapy should be strongly considered in all cancer types (curability) and adapted to the patients' individual preferences (see Figure 12).
 The contrasting effect of conventional chemotherapy and repurposed anti-cancer drugs are illustrated in Table 10.